tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 “If you’re spending all your time running a company, it’s preventing you from generating other revenue streams.
 A lot of people lie to themselves about this.
 They think a project is passive when it actually eats tons of their time.
 If a company is truly passive and making you money, hold it.
 If it takes your time with no end in sight, sell.”

 “I was obsessed with Jim Collins’s mantra: Good is the enemy of great.
 And I wanted big-time “great.”
 I knew I had to get out of Heyo and free up my time so I could do the deals I’m doing now, which are making me millions.
 It was the right move.”

+the deal is not done until the deal is done.
+Follow up, follow up, About 20-30 percent of deals fall through.
+You can be there to close when no one else can

 # References